amitabh-anandpd/AAD_ProjectM25/Boykov-Kolmogorov/README.md

 * $`m \approx 4 \times H \times W`$
 * |C| does not scale directly with H or W

 Theoretically speaking, this is worse than the complexities of the standard algorithms.
 However, experimental comparison shows that, on typical problem instances in vision, the Boykov-Kolmogorov algorithm significantly outperforms standard algorithms, and hence, the empirical complexity becomes linear.
-The reason for that, as highlighted by Boykov and Kolmogorov in their paper, is as follows -
-* Augmenting paths are short
-* Search trees rarely break
-* Graphs are regular grids
-* Path lengths are O(1) or O(log n)

 ### 4.2 Practical Complexity on Image Graphs